tact-lang/pitaya/docs/SPECIFICATION.md

 Writable mounts: `/home/node` is a writable named volume that persists across container restarts and is used for session state. `/tmp` is a writable tmpfs.
 The container root filesystem remains read‑only.

-When a task declares `import_policy="never"`, the runner SHOULD mount the `/workspace` path as read-only when `runner.review_workspace_mode=ro`.
-Default is `runner.review_workspace_mode=ro`.
+When a task declares `import_policy="never"`, the runner MUST mount the `/workspace` path as read-only when `runner.review_workspace_mode=ro` (default `ro`).
 If `reuse_container=True` would prevent a read-only remount, the runner MUST start a fresh container (ignoring `reuse_container`) to honor read-only when `review_workspace_mode=ro`.
-Review/scoring tasks MAY always write to `/tmp` and `/home/node`.
+Review/scoring tasks write only to `/tmp` and `/home/node`.
 When `review_workspace_mode=ro`, attempted writes to `/workspace` MUST error fast with a clear message.
-Plugins MAY override scratch locations to `/tmp` to enable strict RO mode.
+Plugins write scratch output to `/tmp` in strict RO mode.

 **Container Reuse**: When `reuse_container=True`:

-- If container exists and is running: Execute Claude Code in existing container
+- If a container exists and is running: Execute Claude Code in the existing container
-- If container exists but stopped: Start container, then execute
+- If a container exists but is stopped: Start the container, then execute
-- If container doesn't exist: Create new container as above
+- If no container exists: Create a new container as above

-**Runner Decision Tree (Normative)**:
+**Runner Decision Tree**:

 1. If `import_policy="never"` and `review_workspace_mode="ro"`, **force** RO `/workspace`.
-2. If a container exists but can't be remounted RO, **replace** it (same name, same session volume) and log `runner.container.replaced`.
+2. If a container exists but cannot be remounted read-only, **replace** it (same name, same session volume) and log `runner.container.replaced`.

 Priority order when constraints conflict: